Nystrom, Tonelli recreate Isles' 1980 Cup winner for NHL Network

 Said Tonelli, “I was hoping I would be able to perform and execute out there.
 I think I got by because we were going pretty slow.”

 The Islanders had suffered a series of playoff disappointments before they finally broke through in 1980.
-They led the Final, 3-2, over the Flyers with a chance to wrap it up in Game 6 on a steamy afternoon at Nassau Coliseum.
+They held a three-games-to-two lead over the Flyers in the Stanley Cup Final, with a chance to wrap it up in Game 6 on a steamy afternoon at Nassau Coliseum.

-The Flyers trailed, 4-2, entering the third period, then tied it to force overtime.
+The Flyers trailed 4-2 entering the third period but tied it to force overtime.
 Nystrom carved a notch into his stick during the intermission, envisioning that he would score the game-winner.

-At 7:11, Lorne Henning passed to Tonelli, who found Nystrom streaking toward the goal, and he redirected it past goaltender Pete Peeters for the game-winner.
+Then Lorne Henning passed to Tonelli, who found Nystrom streaking toward the goal, and he redirected it past goaltender Pete Peeters for the game-winner at 7:11 of OT.

 Nystrom and Tonelli said it was a play the team had worked on repeatedly in practice during the season.